stooke/macos-build-openjdk8u/README.md

 ## The quick way

 Clone this repo and run _build8.sh_
-This repo also includes scripts to build jdk11, Graal, JavaFX and Mission Control.
+This repo also includes scripts to build JavaFX and Mission Control.
 jtreg build scripts are still being worked on.

 ## Install Prerequisites